bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Above crunches data right next to user endpoints and keeps it synchronized around the world, essentially giving you access to a multi-cloud global supercomputer via an API call
+      Above crunches data right next to user endpoints and keeps it synchronized around the world, essentially giving you a multi-cloud global supercomputer via an API call
     actions:
       - label: Request Private Beta Access